mjdonders/ESP32ServoController/README.md

 The LEDC architecture requires a timer (for the frequency) and a channel (for the duty cycle).
 The combination of these are used in [PWMController](#PWMController) and the [ServoController](#ServoController).

 Typically, there are a (very) limited amount timers.
-This library therefore has several options for timer sharing.
+This library therefore has several options for (automatic) timer sharing.

 ## Usage
 _Esp32LedcRegistry_ is a singleton used to register (/keep track of) the hardware platform capabilities.